 The Purpose of a Proactive Period

-Still, all work and no play makes for a draining relationship and life.
+Still, all work and no play make for a draining relationship and life.
 Our human systems are designed on cycles and those cycles tend to include taking a break.
-As humans, we tend to crave a “closed loop” with a beginning, middle and end.
+As humans, we tend to crave a “closed loop” with a beginning, middle, and end.
 Endless goals are exhausting.
-Time specific stretches are far more approachable.
+Time-specific stretches are far more approachable.
 That structure builds in a message that says, sometimes we strive and sometimes we reset.

 We really value pursuing goals around here at For Better Love, but a go-go-go non-stop attitude isn’t proactive, that’s pressure.
-We think the playful and even pleasurable approach to growth is a far more desirable, (and effective), pursuit than the usual problem/fixing focused approach.
-Blaming, shaming and complaining usually cause defensiveness, resistance, pulling away or lashing out.
-Rarely does it create partnership or an inspiring path forward together.
+We think the playful and even pleasurable approach to growth is a far more desirable, (and effective), pursuit than the usual problem/fixing-focused approach.
+Blaming, shaming, and complaining usually cause defensiveness, resistance, pulling away, or lashing out.
+Rarely does it create a partnership or an inspiring path forward together.

 That’s why here at For Better Love, we created the PROACTIVE Period, a 30 day “break” from striving towards your 90 Day Goals.